cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 -----

-Now we will pipe the commands we have used above to avoid saving all the itnerim files.
+Now we will pipe the commands we have used above to avoid saving all the interim files.
 We are using:

 * the symbol `|` (pipe): it indicates that the output of the command before the symbol should be used as the input of the command after the symbol